 At the time the plan was completed the City's 1994 Transportation System Plan had identified the need for a US 26/OR 126 couplet along 3rd Street and 4th Street.
-The plan was contemplating infrastructure needs to support the changes to these roadways, though was considering improvements to 3rd Street that would maintain the current section.
+The plan considered infrastructure needs to support the changes to these roadways as well as improvements to 3rd Street that would maintain the current section.
 At the time, 3rd Street had already been converted to its current 3-lane cross-section, though the condition of sidewalks and curb ramps was much poorer than it is today.